-Tests have been set up within the numpy.testing framework.
+Tests have been set up within the numpy.testing framework, and require the pytest package to be installed.
 To launch tests, invoke sdepy.test() or sdepy.test('full').

 The testing subpackage sdepy.tests was written in pursuit of the following goals: